MicrosoftDocs/azure-devops-docs/docs/organizations/security/security-best-practices.md

 - Maintain tight control of administrators and [security groups](#manage-security-groups)
 - Scope [service accounts](#scope-service-accounts) and [service connections](#scope-service-connections)
 - Learn best practices for [authenticating when integrating with Azure DevOps](#choose-the-right-authentication-method)
-- Secure specific product areas and associated services, like [Azure Artifacts](#secure-azure-artifacts), [Azure Boards](#secure-azure-boards), [Azure Pipelines](#secure-azure-pipelines), [Azure Repos](#secure-azure-repos), [Azure Test Plans](#secure-azure-test-plans), and [Github integrations](#secure-github-integrations).
+- Secure specific product areas and associated services, like [Azure Artifacts](#secure-azure-artifacts), [Azure Boards](#secure-azure-boards), [Azure Pipelines](#secure-azure-pipelines), [Azure Repos](#secure-azure-repos), [Azure Test Plans](#secure-azure-test-plans), and [GitHub integrations](#secure-github-integrations).

 ## Securing Azure DevOps environment

 ### Removing users

 - If your organization uses MSA accounts, then remove inactive users directly from the organization, as you have no other way to prevent access.
 When you do so, you can't create a query for work items assigned to the removed user account.
 For more information, see [Delete users from Azure DevOps](../accounts/delete-organization-users.md).
-- If your organization is backed by Azure AD, then you can disable or delete the Azure AD user account while leaving their Azure DevOps account active.
+- If your organization is connected to Azure AD, then you can disable or delete the Azure AD user account while leaving their Azure DevOps account active.
 In this way, you can continue to query their work item history using their account name.
 - [Revoke user PATs](../accounts/admin-revoke-user-pats.md).
 - Revoke any special permissions that may have been granted to individual user accounts.
 - Reassign work from users you’re removing to current team members.

 ### Use Azure AD

 Integrate Azure DevOps with Azure AD to have a single plane for identity.
 Consistency and a single authoritative source increases clarity and reduces security risks from human errors and configuration complexity.
-The key to end to end governance is to have multiple role assignments (with different role definitions and different resource scopes to the same Azure AD groups).
+The key to end governance is to have multiple role assignments (with different role definitions and different resource scopes to the same Azure AD groups).
 Without Azure AD, you're solely responsible for controlling organization access.

-Using Azure AD also allows you to access additional security features, like multi-factor authentication or other conditional access policies.
+Using Azure AD also allows you to access other security features, like multi-factor authentication or other conditional access policies.

 For more information, see the following articles:
 - [About accessing your organization with Azure AD](../accounts/access-with-azure-ad.md)